heliotropium72/traffic_sign_classifier/README.md

 ### Overview
 ---
-In this project, traffic sign recognition classifier is build and trained using images from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+In this project, a traffic sign recognition classifier is build and trained using images from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 The trained model can then be used to predict traffic signs taken from the internet.
 In this readme the [implementaion](https://github.com/heliotropium72/traffic_sign_classifier/blob/master/Traffic_Sign_Classifier.ipynb) is described in detail and all questions from the [project rubric](https://review.udacity.com/#!/rubrics/481/view) are answered.

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

-[test1]: ./test_images/speed_limit_50_photo.jpg "Speed limit"
-[test2]: ./test_images/speed_limit_50.jpg "Speed limit"

 [imgDataset]: ./report_images/exampledata.png "Example"
 [imgAugmented]: ./report_images/augmented.png "Augemented image"
+[imgPreprocessed]: ./report_images/preprocessed.png "Preprocessed image"
+[imgTest]: ./report_images/testimages.png "Test image"

 [label_dist1]: ./report_images/labels1.png "Distribution of labels"
 [label_dist2]: ./report_images/labels2.png "Distribution of labels after augmentation"